-Tucked away in a historic 18th-century carriage house in the West Village, this romantic restaurant has been the setting for countless cozy dinners since it opened in 1972.
+Tucked away in a historic carriage house that dates back to 1767 in the West Village, this romantic restaurant has been the setting for countless cozy dinners since it opened in 1973.
 The crackling fireplace and the tinkling baby grand piano create a stunning scene for impressing your date.
 The decor features candlelit tables, brick fireplaces, and a private garden.
 It is said that more people have announced their engagement here than any other restaurant in Manhattan.

 For a special occasion to remember, it's hard to go wrong at two-star Michelin rated, Daniel.
-Known the world over for his exquisitely prepared French fine dining experience, Daniel Boulud's East Side restaurant is one of only five New York City restaurants deemed worthy of a four-star rating from The New York Times.
-If the award-winning French contemporary cuisine isn't enough to put you in the mood for romance, the elegant neo classical dining room and the attentive service are sure to make you swoon.Continue to 5 of 8 below.
+Known the world over for his exquisitely prepared French fine dining experience, Daniel Boulud's East Side restaurant is one of only six New York City restaurants deemed worthy of a four-star rating from The New York Times.
+If the award-winning French contemporary cuisine isn't enough to put you in the mood for romance, request an ultra-romantic corner table in the lounge or along the perimeter of the mezzanine in the neoclassically styled main dining room.

 Visit La Grenouille for the ultimate in old-fashioned romance and classic French cuisine.
 Settle into a plush red banquette amid riotous bouquets of fresh flowers and golden sconces.
 Part of what makes this restaurant romantic are its rules: jackets are required and cell phones and children are forbidden.
 Full of mirrors, flowers, and deco details, you can dine on foie gras, frog legs, and chocolate soufflé.
-The food is pricey but guaranteed to impress.
+The food may pricey, but it is guaranteed to impress.